Benchmarking Zero-Shot Recognition with Vision-Language Models: Challenges on Granularity and Specificity: Evaluate Specificity Robustness

 When using vision-language models for open-world zero-shot recognition, the textual describes the visual concepts to recognize and the output score should indicate the chance that the described concepts exist in the visual input.
 In other words, it is critical to measure the correctness of textual inputs given visual inputs.
-However, as the example in \cref{fig:paper_concept}-Right illustrates, the scores of visual language models do not strictly reflect the correctness of the textual input and thus make it challenging to be useful for open-world visual recognition.
-In this section, we study the main factors that can distract vision-language scores.
+However, as the example in \cref{fig:paper_concept}-Right illustrates, the scores of visual language models and do not strictly reflect the correctness of the textual input and thus make it challenging to be useful for open-world visual recognition.
+Since contrastive vision-language models have been trained on image alt-text pairs, the scores are biased toward the specificity of text as in the pretraining data.
+In our study, we demonstrated that the specificity of text can distract vision-language scores that VLMs struggle to reflect the correctness faithfully.

-Since contrastive vision-language models have been trained on image alt-text pairs, the scores can be biased toward more informative descriptions.
-Additionally, the nature of the similarity score between embeddings makes it challenging to recognize the correctness between close and wrong descriptions.
-We propose following the evaluation protocol to test our hypothesis.